-- 7.1.5.2 Coordinated Care Plans.
-For SNBC Enrollees with special health care needs as determined through assessment, the MCO shall develop and implement a coordinated care plan.
-The care plan must be: - (1) Developed in conjunction with the Enrollee's Primary Care Provider and case managers as applicable, with Enrollee participation, and in consultation with any specialists caring for the Enrollee; and - (2) Approved by the MCO in a timely manner, if approval is required by the MCO. - 7.1.5.3 Access to Specialists.
+- 7.1.5.2 Care Plans.
+For Enrollees with special health care needs as determined through assessment, the MCO shall develop and implement a Care Plan as required in section 6.1.5.3.
+The Care Plan must be: - (1) Developed in conjunction with the Enrollee's Primary Care Provider and case managers as applicable, with Enrollee participation, and in consultation with any specialists caring for the Enrollee; and - (2) Approved by the MCO in a timely manner, if approval is required by the MCO. - 7.1.5.3 Access to Specialists.
 If the assessment determines the need for a course of treatment or regular care monitoring, the MCO must have a mechanism in place to allow Enrollees to directly access a specialist as appropriate for the Enrollee's condition and identified needs.
 The MCO's mechanism may be to use a standing referral or an approved number of visits as appropriate for the Enrollee's condition and identified needs.
 The MCO must submit to the STATE a written update of the process used whenever the MCO makes material changes to the described method(s); see also section 3.14.
 [Minnesota Statutes, §62Q.58]